Sa'ib Khathir

 Sa'ib Khathir (died 683) was an influential Persian musician in the early days of the Umayyad Caliphate (661–750).
 A freedman (mawla), Sa'ib was responsible for introducing music to Medina.
 He was killed during the Battle of al-Harra.

+Contribution to music

+Sa'ib Khathir is credited with introducing and popularizing music in Medina, which became a center for musical innovation and performance.
+His influence helped shape the musical traditions of the region, laying groundwork for later developments in both Persian and Arab music.
+His work is regarded as a foundational contribution to the medieval Perso-Arab musical tradition.